redpesk-core/afb-app-manager/docs/archives/0-introduction.md

 The framework manages applications and hides them security details.
 To achieves it, the framework is built on top of a secured Linux.

-The current implementation uses either Smack or SELinux Linux security modules (LSM) on top of ordinary DAC.
+The current implementation uses Smack and DAC Linux security modules (LSM).

 The programming model and the security are inspired from Tizen 3.